GustaEnge/framework-level/README.md

 ## Browser and Web Services Testing

-The objective of this challenge is to implement Cucumber steps to develop automatic functional tests on both browser and a web service.
+The objective of this challenge is to implement Cucumber seleniumgluecode to develop automatic functional tests on both browser and a web service.
 It is also expected that the candidate is able to understand unit testing and develop some JAVA methods.